Nyongesam/nyongesamportifolio/README.md

-This is my poortifilio page shjowing case of my expert in different tech fields
+This is my portifilio page showing case of my expert in different tech fields